preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 The properties under this tab influence the overall behaviour of the plugin.

-_Default trigger path_ specifies which Signal K data keys should normally be used by the plugin as relay triggers.
+_Default relay trigger path_ specifies which Signal K data keys should normallys be used by the plugin as relay triggers.
 The value supplied here is a default and can be overriden on a per-channel basis in the _Connected modules_ section.
 The supplied value must be relative to the server's 'vessels.self.' path